Ventilation and Covid-19: 5 Facts You Need to Know

 Air conditioning is standard in many offices, retail spaces and hospitality, as well as in many other commercial and industrial sectors, whilst other HVAC systems are also available.
 They need to be fit-for-purpose in terms of a design spec, and effective in cleaning air and removing potentially contaminated air.
 Ventilation of the workplace is growing increasingly important as talk intensifies about lockdown restrictions being eased during 2021, and this – along with general hygiene standards – will become a critical factor in people feeling safe to return to work.

-So what are the key facts about ventilation that people need to know when assessing a post-COVID work life?
+So what are the key facts about ventilation that people need to know when assessing a post-COVID work life and getting back to work again?

 Scientific research shows that being in a room with fresh air can reduce your risk of infection from COVID-19 particles by over 70%, because fresh air dilutes the COVID particles and disperses them.
 Therefore, an effective ventilation system is critical to providing a safe workplace.